 Fortunately for movie lovers, that is no longer the case, as Vudu has added the Apple TV 4K to its official list of supported UHD devices and updated its Apple TV app to add 4K and HDR support.
-Disney, Pixar, and Marvel movies aren’t the only movies available in 4K via the service, but they’re the ones that weren’t available (at least officially) on the Apple TV 4K until now.
+Disney, Pixar, and Marvel movies aren’t the only movies available in

 While Disney movies are now available on the Apple TV 4K, you still won’t find them in the iTunes Store.
 This is surprising considering how closely Apple and Disney have worked together before.
 Disney CEO Bob Iger has sat on Apple’s board since 2011, and iTunes was the first place that Disney made its content available in digital format.

 The main reason behind this is pricing.
 Apple insists on selling 4K movies at the same price as HD movies — usually $20 — while Disney prices its

 Vudu is available for the Apple TV as a free download in the App Store.
 If you’ve just recently added an Apple TV or Apple TV 4K to your living room and are wondering how to make the most out of it, we’ve got a list of the best Apple TV apps to help get you started.

 - TCL’s 2023 mini-LED 4K TVs are shockingly affordable